 The water heater is against the wall in the garage.
 The other side of that wall is the hallway in the house.
 One side of the wall to the other is about 6 inches.
 At that small distance, I decided to hang a coil of wire on the garage side of the wall as a transmitter antenna, and another coil on the hall side as a receiving antenna, and use the pair like a very inefficient transformer.
 An alternating current in the transmitting coil, induces a small alternating voltage across the receiving coil.

-The top section of the circuit is the power supply.
+The left section of the circuit is the power supply.
 The 230 VAC is taken from the power connections to the heating element.
 That way, when the heater is on, the transmitter is on, and it goes off when the heater goes off.
 Since the bottom heater element is disconnected, I only have to worry about one element coming on.
 I did not show it, but I did put a 1/4 Amp fuse on the primary side of the transformer.
 Diodes D3, D4, D5, and D6 are actually a single bridge rectifier module I had laying around.
 1N4001 diodes would surely work there also.

 The the transmitter coil is 4 conductor telephone wire in a coil of 14 turns with a diameter of about 4 inches.
 The receiver coil is a 4 conductor phone wire wound 2 times.
 Both coils have the inner conductors wired to each other in series to multiply the turns by a factor of 4.
 Full disclosure here, I got this idea from the late TJ Byers in Nuts and Volts magazine.

 What is D2 for on the transmitter?
 Because the transmitter coil makes an inductor, this resists a rapid change in current.
 When the transistor shuts off, the current in the coil does not easily want to stop, so it “slams” against the transistor, causing a voltage spike.
 Normally one puts a single diode in reverse parallel the the coil, so the current can loop back around to avoid slamming into the transistor.